tomasgiden/tomasgiden.github.io/content/blog/avoid-the-fallacy-of-the-software-factory.md

 ## Define value and create feedback loops

 A prerequisite to succeed in building autonomous teams is to define how your team deliver value.
-In this [article](https://transformingembedded.sigmatechnology.se/insight-post/how-to-make-your-software-teams-create-more-business-value/), we describe a good starting point.
+In this [article](https://transformingembedded.sigmatechnology.se/insight-post/how-to-make-your-software-teams-create-more-business-value/), a colleague of mine, Daniel, describes a good starting point.

 Another way to allow the team to be more autonomous is to let it create its own feedback system.